dabonetn/ppeb-cr/Docs-Test.md

   - `PPEBcr-CaseBottom.stl`
   - This is used for either top.
   - `PPEBcr-Button.stl`
   - This is a very small print..
-On a fast printer, either print a bunch, or find the slicer setting to set a min time per layer for good results.
+On a fast printer, either print a bunch, or find the slicer setting to set a minimum time per layer for good results.

   - Case Tops